chsclarke/gatsby-js-portfolio-site/README.md

 ## Customization

-All of the content on this website is controlled by [config.js]().
-You can edit anything and everything here.
+All of the content on this website is controlled by [config.js](https://github.com/chsclarke/gatsby-js-portfolio-site/blob/master/config.js).
+You can edit anything and everything there.

+...

+## Deployment

+TODO